ccarfi/the-agency-wiki-v1/assets/growing/grow-agency-small-to-medium.md

 # How to Grow a Small Agency

 One of the most common questions we've heard from agency owners is "How do I grow my digital agency?"
-Here is an interview with [Erik Kosnar](https://www.linkedin.com/in/erikkosnar/), a long-time agency, community-building, and web development leader, who shares some of his advice.
+Here is an interview with [Erik Kosnar](https://www.linkedin.com/in/erikkosnar/), a long-time relationship-builder, community leader, podcaster, and web development pro, who shares some of his advice.

 ### TAW: When a digital agency with around 50 websites decides it wants to strategically enter a growth phase and ramp up their customer acquisition, what’s the first step they should take?